TECARTUS- brexucabtagene autoleucel suspension

 TECARTUS is supplied in an infusion bag containing approximately 68 mL of frozen suspension of genetically modified autologous T cells in 5% DMSO and human serum albumin.

 Each TECARTUS infusion bag is individually packed in a metal cassette.
-TECARTUS is stored in the vapor phase of liquid nitrogen and supplied in a liquid nitrogen dry shipper.
+TECARTUS is supplied in a liquid nitrogen dry shipper.

 IndicationInfusion Bag NDC numberMetal Cassette NDC number